U.N. helicopters launch strikes against Congo rebels after deadly raid

 WASHINGTON Donald Trump's first foreign trip as U.S. president will include Israel, the Vatican and Saudi Arabia, a senior administration official said on Thursday.

-KINSHASA U.N. helicopters launched strikes against Ugandan rebels near the northeastern border of Democratic Republic of Congo in response to attacks that killed dozens of people, the force's top general said on Tuesday.
+KINSHASA U.N. helicopters launched strikes against Ugandan rebels near the northeastern border of Democratic Republic of Congo in response to attacks this weekend that killed dozens of people, the force's top general said Tuesday.

-The fighting is the latest in an area ravaged by a regional war that ended in 2003 and still plagued by armed groups.

-About 30 people were killed on Sunday when Islamist militant fighters from the Allied Democratic Forces (ADF) attacked military bases near the town of Eringeti.
+Seven civilians were hacked to death in a hospital and more than 20 other people were killed in clashes on Sunday when Islamist fighters from the Allied Democratic Forces (ADF)attacked military bases around the town of Eringeti.

-Helicopter gunships fired missiles at ADF positions several miles southeast of Eringeti from about 8 a.m.
-(0600 GMT), Jean Baillaud, interim force commander for the U.N. mission, MONUSCO, told Reuters, adding he believed rebels suffered losses.
+Helicopter gunships fired missiles and rockets at ADF positions several miles southeast of Eringeti from about 8 a.m.
+(0600 GMT), Jean Baillaud, interim force commander for the U.N. mission in Congo, known as MONUSCO, told Reuters.

+Baillaud said MONUSCO troops had tracked and located the ADF targets and believed the rebels had suffered losses in the attack but declined to provide further details.

+U.N. forces were in "total cooperation" with the Congolese army and additional military action was planned, he said.

+Cooperation between the two forces against the ADF, which has operated in the area since the 1990s, has been sporadic this year amid tensions between MONUSCO and the Congolese government.

-The government and MONUSCO blame the ADF for massacres since October 2014 that have killed more than 500 civilians.
-Analysts say other armed groups or criminal gangs may also be involved.
+Both blame the ADF for a run of massacres since October 2014 that have killed more than 500 civilians, though analysts say other armed groups or criminal gangs are probably also involved.

-Next year could be crucial for the big central African country as President Joseph Kabila's mandate expires after elections in November and peacekeepers and the army attempt to end violence in the east.
-Kabila has not commented on his political future and critics say he intends to stay in power.

-Kabila, who has held power since 2001, called on Saturday for a national dialogue ahead of the election.
-The largest opposition party, the Union for Democracy and Social Progress, reacted tepidly to his appeal in a statement on Tuesday.

-It said it "did not feel concerned by the dialogue as announced by Mr. Kabila" and called on the United Nations to name an international mediator.
+Intelligence gaps, poor coordination and insufficient resources have rendered the army and MONOSCO ineffective against the ADF, which is estimated to have only a few hundred fighters.

+Eastern Congo, which was ravaged by a 1998-2003 regional war that killed millions, remains plagued by dozens of armed groups that prey on the local population and exploit mineral reserves.

-In the southeastern mining hub of Lubumbashi, police fired tear gas to prevent supporters of the TP Mazembe football club from reaching the stadium to hear an address by its owner, Moise Katumbi, the club's website said.
+Separately, in the southeastern mining hub of Lubumbashi, police fired tear gas to prevent supporters of the TP Mazembe soccer club from reaching the stadium to hear a planned address by its owner, Moise Katumbi, the club's website said Tuesday.

-Katumbi is a powerful ex-governor and likely presidential candidate who resigned from Kabila's party in September.
+A powerful former provincial governor and likely presidential candidate next year, Katumbi resigned from President Joseph Kabila's ruling coalition in September.

-He says Kabila's allies want to violate the constitution to keep Kabila in power beyond 2016.
+He says his former allies are trying to violate the constitution to keep Kabila in power beyond the end of his mandate in 2016.

+Katumbi told Reuters by phone that the police had used live fire and that he had been unable to reach the stadium to deliver his speech, which was not intended to be about politics.

 WASHINGTON Donald Trump's first foreign trip as U.S. president will include Israel, the Vatican and Saudi Arabia, a senior administration official said on Thursday.